Thane Camus

 Thane Alexander Camus (/kəˈmu/; born November 27, 1970) is an American TV personality and actor in Japan.

-Biography
+History

+Early life

 Camus was born in New York on November 27, 1970.
+His mother remarried a Japanese manager of a Middle Eastern airline, and the family left the United States when Camus was 6 months old, living in the Bahamas, Greece, Lebanon, and Egypt before settling in Fujisawa around 1976 or 1977.
+Camus also lived in Singapore for two years from fourth to sixth grade, where he took remedial English classes.

-Camus arrived in Japan in 1980 and graduated from a board school in Fujisawa, Kanagawa Prefecture.
-He is a native in English and Japanese and can speak some French as well.
-He was the first male graduate of Saint Maur International School (est.1872) once it became coeducational.
+Camus was the first male graduate of Saint Maur International School once it became coeducational.
 He entered Hofstra University, Long Island, but dropped out before he graduated.